LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Experiments

-\textbf{Benchmarking versus pretrained LVLMs for visual question answering.} In Table \ref{tab:compare_vqa}, we also compare our approach against medical pretrained LVLM methods (methods detailed in Section \ref{setup}) for VQA.
-Here too, \methodname{} delivered competitive performance relative to extensively pretrained models.
-For closed question tasks, \methodname{} with Pixtral and Qwen2-vl was superior to or matched current models.
-For open-ended question answering, \methodname{} with Qwen2-vl backbone matched LLaVA-Med\textsubscript{Vicuna} on the SLAKE dataset and achieved slightly lower results for PathVQA, showing a 0.01 - 0.02 token recall gap compared to pretrained LVLMs.
-Note that we do not compare our method on VQA-RAD, since our approach is trained on an internal split of training, validation, and test sets, whereas VQA-RAD provides only official training and test splits.
+\textbf{Benchmarking against pretrained LVLMs for visual question answering.} In Table~\ref{tab:compare_vqa}, we compare our approach with medically pretrained LVLM methods (detailed in Section~\ref{setup}) for VQA. \methodname{} achieves competitive performance relative to extensively pretrained models.
+For closed-question tasks, \methodname{} outperforms or matches existing models.
+For open-ended question answering, \methodname{} with the Qwen2-vl backbone matches LLaVA-Med\textsubscript{Vicuna} on the SLAKE dataset and LLaVA-Med\textsubscript{LLaVA} on the PathVQA dataset.
+Note that we do not report results on VQA-RAD, since our method was trained using an internal split of training and validation, whereas VQA-RAD provides only official training and test splits.